 Anytime I discovered a new artist I would earmark some notable studio albums to acquire.
 The desire to experience music in this way is not uncommon among record collectors and music lovers of all kinds.
-Recently, I have begun to delve into cassettes as well records.
+Recently, I have begun to delve into cassettes as well as records.
 My favorite part of interacting with cassettes is making mixtapes (usually sourced from my records).
 The enjoyment of these self-made compilation albums made me realize how comps (as LPs) are taken for granted.

 One such example of a great compilation series is Flamingo Funk.
 The Flamingo Funk albums are put together by My Pet Flamingo.
-My Pet Flamingo (MPF) is one of the premiere Vaporwave labels, consistently releasing tons of albums on a variety of physical formats (vinyl, mini-disc, CD and cassette).
+My Pet Flamingo (MPF) is one of the premiere Vaporwave labels, consistently releasing tons of albums on a variety of physical formats (vinyl, mini-disc, CD, and cassette).
 These comps reflect their choices in other physical releases, with a veritable who’s who of Vaporwave producers amongst some of the best rising stars of the genre.
 MPF has released two editions of Flamingo Funk, one each of the last two years.
 From what I understand, they plan to release a new volume each year if possible (with a large portion of the profits going to charity).
-I was lucky enough for the first volume to come out just as I was fully immersing myself into the scene.
+I was lucky enough for the first volume to come out just as I was fully immersing myself in the scene.
 The album helped introduce me to some of my favorite producers such as TVVIN_PINEZ_M4LL and Runners Club 95.
-If you are looking for an entry way to Vaporwave, especially if you like the more danceable side of the genre, this is a fun starting point.
+If you are looking for an entryway to Vaporwave, especially if you like the more danceable side of the genre, this is a fun starting point.

-Other times, it’s nice to enjoy a variety of songs organized with a well-thought-out track list.
-Next time you are flipping through stacks at your local store, grab that interesting looking compilation in the new arrivals.
+Other times, it’s nice to enjoy a variety of songs organized with a well-thought-out tracklist.
+Next time you are flipping through stacks at your local store, grab that interesting-looking compilation in the new arrivals.
 When you get home, throw it right on your turntable.
-You wont regret it.
+You won’t regret it.